wshon/madedit-mod/README.txt

     Make sure you use Single Instance with -s, -x!!

 Known issues:
-The Macro recording function will save all your commands to one document which means it will not record the "switching" between documents.
+1. The Macro recording function will save all your commands to one document which means it will not record the "switching" between documents.
-Search in selection in column mode is not exact the selection highlighted.
+2. Search in selection in column mode is not exact the selection highlighted.
+3. Regular expression which relies on characters before/after the matched string, Eg. (?<=.)\s(?=.), will has issue to be replaced one by one.
+It's tricky and NP++ has the same issue too.
+4. HighlightWord would not work if the caret is at the end of the line

 Feature/issues to be released
 -----------------------------